 Document and justify a process for dealing with false alarms arising from static verification.

 Develop processes and tooling that prevent the compilation and linking of SPARK executables that do not meet the required depth of static verification.

+Note 1: SPARK programs that have been subject to this depth of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.

 6.3 Bit Representations [STR]